 Dr. Erzurum is the Alfred Lerner Chair of the Department of Pathobiology in the Lerner Research Institute, and the Program Director of the Cleveland Clinic Clinical Research Unit of the Case Clinical Translational Science Center.
 In these roles, she led development of translational multidisciplinary research programs to investigate human diseases.
-Since 1993, she practices as a Pulmonologist at the Cleveland Clinic.
+Since 1993, she has practiced as an ABIM Board Certified pulmonologist at the Cleveland Clinic.
 She also holds certifications in internal medicine and critical care medicine.

 She is a member of the Board of External Experts and Board of Scientific Counselors for NHLBI, and a Councilor of the Association of American Physicians.
-She chairs the research committee of the Scientific Leadership Council of the Pulmonary Hypertension Association, and has been a Senior Fellow of the American Asthma Foundation.
-She is Deputy Editor of the American Journal of Respiratory and Critical Care Medicine since 2009.
+Dr. Erzurum chairs the research committee of the Scientific Leadership Council of the Pulmonary Hypertension Association, and has been a senior fellow of the American Asthma Foundation.
+She is deputy editor of the American Journal of Respiratory and Critical Care Medicine since 2009.
 She serves on the American Board of Internal Medicine (ABIM) Council, is Chair of the ABIM Pulmonary Disease Board and is a member of the ABIM Pulmonary Disease Board Exam Committee.

 Marianne M. Green, MD

-Dr. Green, board certified in internal medicine, is Associate Dean for Medical Education and Competency Achievement and Director of the Honors Program in Medical Education at the Northwestern University Fienberg School of Medicine.
+Dr. Green, board certified in internal medicine, is Associate Dean for Medical Education and Competency Achievement and Director of the Honors Program in Medical Education at the Northwestern University Feinberg School of Medicine.

-Over the course of her career she has led several education initiatives, most recently as Administrative Leader for the Competency-Based Education Initiative and summative portfolio review as an assessment method of competence.
-She is working with AAMC on the latter initiative.
-She has received numerous awards and honors, including the Harvard Macy Fellowship for Assessment in Medical Education and the George H. Joost Outstanding Teacher Award.
-Dr. Green is also an inaugural member of the Fienberg Academy of Medical Educators.
+Over the course of her career, she has led several education initiatives, most recently as Administrative Leader for the Competency-Based Education Initiative, and has received numerous awards and honors, including the Harvard Macy Fellowship for Assessment in Medical Education and the George H. Joost Outstanding Teacher Award.
+Dr. Green is also an inaugural member of the Feinberg Academy of Medical Educators.
 In addition to her academic roles, Dr. Green directs patient care at the outpatient General Internal Medicine Clinic.
 She has authored multiple papers related to undergraduate medical education, and is a reviewer for several medical journals including JAMA, Archives of Internal Medicine and Annals of Internal Medicine.

-Dr. Green served as Chair of American Board of Internal Medicine (ABIM)’s Internal Medicine Board.
+Dr. Green serves as Chair of American Board of Internal Medicine (ABIM)’s Internal Medicine Board.
 She is a member of the ABIM Council and of its Board of Directors.
 She is on the Liebman Scholarship Selection Committee for Northwestern University as well as the Augusta Webster Grant for Educational Intervention Selection Committee.

 She received her medical degree from the University of Illinois, Chicago School of Medicine and went on to complete her internship and residency at Beth Israel Hospital, Harvard Medical School.